UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 <br/>

 *The figure shows the mean real xenograft volumes and their change over time in the Single-treatment dataset.
 Error bars <br/>
-are showing the standard error of the means* <br>
+are represent the standard error of the means* <br>

 <br>

-## Real vs predicted mean tumor volumes <br>
+## Real vs predicted mean xenograft volumes <br>

-Then I overlayed the predicted tumor volumes I obtained by running XenoVol with two reference dataset, with no correction <br/>
+Then, I overlaid the predicted tumor volumes I obtained by running XenoVol with two reference dataset, with no correction <br/>
 (volumes predicted by the original formula) and either with the 'mean_correction' or the 'linear_interpolation' methods. <br/>
-By doing this I was  hoping to see how closely the predicted volumes (either with or woithout correction follow the real real <br/>
+By doing this I was  hoping to see how closely the predicted volumes (either with or woithout correction) follow the real <br/>
 xenograft volumes over time, and to see if the correction methods improve the prediction accuracy.
 Figure 2 A-C depicts the <br/>
 visualized real and predicted mean tumor volumes. <br>